-- 1. DCYF will only use electronic monitoring when it is necessary to monitor the health, safety, or well-being of children in out-of-home care. - 2.
-DCYF allows the use of electronic monitoring of a child in: - 1.
-An unlicensed placement when recommended as a result of a shared planning meeting (SPM) and approval is received from the: - 1.
-Assistant secretary of field operations or designee. - 2.
-Courts. - 2.
-A licensed foster home or group care facility when recommended as a result of a SPM and approval is received from the: - 1.
-LD senior administrator or designee. - 2.
-Courts.
+- 1. DCYF will only use electronic monitoring when it is necessary to monitor the health, safety, or well-being of children and youth in out-of-home care. - 2.
+DCYF allows the use of electronic monitoring of children or youth in: - 1.
+Washington State unlicensed placements or out-of-state group care facilities when recommended as a result of a shared planning meeting (SPM) and approval is received from both the: - 1.
+Assistant secretary of field operations or designee - 2.
+Courts - 2.
+Licensed foster homes or group care facilities in Washington State when recommended as a result of a SPM and approval is received from the: - 1.
+LD senior administrator or designee - 2.
+Courts